-- earns and maintains a Cumulative GPA of 2.5; - earns and maintains an Education Program GPA of 3.0 for Elementary Education/Elementary Intervention P-5, Middle Childhood Education, and Intervention Specialist Education majors. - earns and maintains a Major GPA of 3.0 and a Professional Education GPA of 3.0 for Adolescenceto-Young-Adult and Multi-Age majors; - Note: candidates may apply for an exception to the Major GPA policy through a specified appeals process administered by the Director of Teacher Education.
+- · earns and maintains a Cumulative GPA of 2.5; - earns and maintains an Education Program GPA of 3.0 for Elementary Education/Elementary Intervention P-5, Middle Childhood Education, and Intervention Specialist Education majors. - earns and maintains a Major GPA of 3.0 and a Professional Education GPA of 3.0 for Adolescenceto-Young-Adult and Multi-Age majors; - Note: candidates may apply for an exception to the Major GPA policy through a specified appeals process administered by the Director of Teacher Education. - · takes all State of Ohio required examinations; - completes 100% of all coursework in their major (Elementary/Elementary Intervention) prior to Student Teaching;

-- · takes all State of Ohio required examinations; - completes 80% of all coursework in their major (ECE and ELI 100%) prior to Student Teaching; - submits an Application for Student Teaching that is due by November 1 of the Junior year for those desiring to Student Teach in an international setting; December 1 of Junior year for all other applicants; - submits a Good Moral Character Form; - receives approval to continue in Teacher Education from ALL university supervisors in field experiences; - acceptable Dispositions scores; - passes BCII/FBI Background Checks; - passes schedule of Discipline Approval by the Dean of Students: - · has no more than two Yellow Flag Alert Reports; and - receives approval for acceptance to the program by the Teacher Education Council.
+- completes 80% of all coursework in their major (MCE, AYA, MA) prior to Student Teaching; - completes 100% of Professional Education course work prior to Student Teaching; - submits an Application for Student Teaching that is due by November 1 of the Junior year for those desiring to Student Teach in an international setting; December 1 of Junior year for all other applicants; - · submits a Good Moral Character Form; - receives approval to continue in Teacher Education from ALL university supervisors in field experiences; - acceptable Dispositions scores; - · passes BCII/FBI Background Checks; - passes schedule of Discipline Approval by the Dean of Students; - · completes all specified online modules; - has no more than two Yellow Flag Alert Reports; and - receives approval for acceptance to the program by the Teacher Education Council.